Slogulai/CS410P_RUST/README.md

 This Repo will include all the work and assignments done by Christopher Sloggett

 This Repo has the main directory that will be used to access assignments from the class CS410 Rust Web Development.
+All code subject to grading will be under the main branch.
+The two other branchs are for testing either barts code or implementations of my own code.
+All work that I intend to submit from testing branch will be merged with main.

 rust-web-axum is where the term project is located.
-To run the program, cd in the rust-web-axum directory and enter 'cargo run' into the command line.
+Sorry for making you cd one directory down, git can be fun like that.
+To run the program, cd into the rust-web-axum directory and enter 'cargo run' into the command line.
 From a web browser go to 127.0.0.1:3000 for the home page of the server.
 The different routes available can be found below: